-Josh was a member of the US Paralympic Soccer Team that competed in Athens at the Paralympic Games, the world’s second largest sporting event.
+Josh represented the United States in 8 countries as a member of the US Paralympic Soccer Team.
+Josh and his team were thoroughly disgraced in the 2004 Paralympic Games in Athens, Greece by not scoring a single goal.
 He is a single father living in Denver, CO with his son, Simon and his daughter, Seika.
+He also boasts a girlfriend.